All Orientation sessions for summer 2022 will be held in person.

-Orientation is offered on a variety of dates for different types of students.
+Orientation is offered on various dates for different types of students.
 The orientation registration portal will determine which orientation dates you are eligible for, and you may, from there, choose a date which best fits your schedule.

 The orientation fees vary slightly by the type of program you attend.

-All first-year students (domestic or international) will attend a 2-day freshman orientation and will be charged a fee of $120 at the time of registration.
-Students who participate in the face-to-face orientation sessions may choose to participate in an optional on-campus overnight experience.
+All first-year students (domestic or international) will attend a 2-day freshman orientation and will be charged a fee of $165 at the time of registration.
+An overnight stay is required for all orientation participants.
 This experience will include an overnight stay in a residence hall, dinner, breakfast, and fun activities to help you meet new people and make new friends.
-This overnight experience costs $45 to cover the cost of double-occupancy housing (students would share a room with another student), meals, and supplies.

 Transfer and International Graduate Students